 Protective orders, or "restraining orders," protect victims of abuse or stalking by requiring perpetrators to stay a certain distance away for a specified period of time.
 They are primarily used by victims of domestic violence.
-North Carolina protective order laws allow for a one-year period and may be renewed for an additional year; and violation of the terms of a protective order is penalized as a Class A1 misdemeanor.
+North Carolina protective order laws allow for a one-year period and may be renewed for an additional year, and violation of the terms of a protective order is penalized as a Class A1 misdemeanor.

 Learn about North Carolina's protective order laws below.
 See Details on State Protective Order Laws for more details.

 Activity Addressed by Order

-|Enjoin contact; exclude from dwelling; regarding minors: temporary custody, visitations, support, counseling; prohibit purchase of a firearm; court costs and attorney fees
+|Enjoin contact; exclude from dwelling; regarding minors: temporary custody, visitations, support, counseling; prohibit the purchase of a firearm; court costs and attorney fees

 Duration of Order

-||1 year; may be renewed for an additional year
+|One year; may be renewed for an additional year

 Penalty for a Violation of Order

 |Class A1 misdemeanor

 Who May Apply for Order

 |Any aggrieved party; a minor may be represented by a person who resides with or has custody

 Can Fees Be Waived?

 Order Transmission to Law Enforcement

-||Copy to police department of city of victim's residence or sheriff of county police department where victim resides
+|Copy to the police department of the city of the victim's residence or sheriff of the county police department where the victim resides

 Civil Liability for Violation of Order

 |Yes, contempt of court